Tag Archives: innovation

 Americans hate math.

-One part of US success is clearly imported talent, Immigration.
-We import Nobel chemists, Russian dancers, and German rocket scientists but we don’t import that many.
-They help our per-capita GNP, but the majority of our immigrants are more in the wretched refuse category.
-Even these appear to do better here than the colleagues they left behind.
+One part of US success is imported talent, of course.
+We import Nobel lauriate chemists, Russian dancers, German rocket scientists…, but we don’t import that many.
+The majority of our immigrants are more in the wretched refuse category, and even these appear to do better here in the US than their colleagues that they left behind.
 Otto von Bismark once joked that, “God protects children, drunks, and the United States of America.”
-But I’d like to suggest that our success is based on advantages our outlook our education provides for our more creative citizens.
+But I’d like to suggest that our success is based on optimism, pronia: a can-do belief in ourselves that our education provides, at least to our more creative citizens.

-Most of our successful businesses are not started by the A students, but by the C student who is able to use the little he (or she) knows.
-Consider the simple question of whether the earth goes round the sun.
+Most of the great successful businesses of the USA are not started by the A students, it is clear, but by the C students who develop the greatness of the little they know.
+Consider Colonel Harlen Sanders, founder of Kentucky Fried Chicken.
+He believed in the greatness of his chicken recipe, and developed to skills to sell it fast.
+He did not have to know astronomy, whether the earth goes round the sun.
 It’s an important fact, but only relevant if you can use it, as Sherlock Holmes points out.
-I suspect that few Europeans could use the knowledge that the earth spins (try to think of some applications; at the end of this essay I’ll provide some).
+I suspect that few Europeans could use the knowledge that the earth spins productively, and suspect that the majority of those that might, lack the confidence to do so (I provide some at the end of this essay).

 Benjamin Jowett.
 His students included the heads of 6 colleges and the head of Eaton